-Draw a great looking Praying Hands with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Praying Hands with easy, step-by-step drawing instructions, and video tutorial.

 Prayer is an act that is universal to all religions, throughout human history.
 The Encyclopaedia Britannica describes prayer as "an act of communication by humans with the sacred or holy," usually a god or gods.